 Credit Unions that service only mortgage loans for which it (or an affiliate) is the creditor or assignee.

-POLICIES, PROCEDURES AND REQUIREMENTS.
+POLICIES, PROCEDURES, AND REQUIREMENTS.

-Policy, Procedure and Requirement Establishment.
+Policy, Procedure, and Requirement Establishment.
 The Credit Union will establish policies and procedures reasonably designed to achieve the following objectives:

 Accessing and providing timely and accurate information;